-Prerequisite: OL 3300 for business majors; MA 2025 for IS majors.
+Prerequisite: OL 3300 for business majors; MA 2025 for IS majors; IME 2110 for ENE and IME majors.

 This course addresses the analysis of managerial planning and control systems.
 It examines the development and administration of operating reports, budgets, and financial support systems.
 Accounting vocabulary and financial statement analysis are also introduced, emphasizing financial information for effective organizational leadership.
 3 credits.
 (3 plus 0)